ANU-2524/Ecommerce-Follow-Along/README.md

 ✅ Updated the README.md file with Milestone 27 details.
 ✅ Shared the repository link for submission.

+🏆 *Milestone 28: Cancel Order Functionality*

+### *Achievements*
+✅ Added a *"Cancel Order" button* for each order in the My Orders page UI.
+✅ Ensured the *Cancel button is hidden* if the order is already marked as "Cancelled".
+✅ Created a *backend endpoint* to handle canceling orders via order-id.
+✅ Implemented logic to *fetch order by ID*, update its status to "Cancelled" and save it in the database.
+✅ Connected the frontend cancel button to the backend cancel order API.
+✅ Provided instant *UI feedback* after canceling an order.

 ## ▶ How to Run the Project
 1. Clone the repository:
    ```bash